bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 ![VirutalBox Port Configuration](/img/Scaling-With-Docker-Part-2/virtualbox-ports.png)

-Now you can hit your load balancers by going to <code>localhost:8X8X</code> on your local machine, and go to <code>localhost:8501/</code> to check on the status of consul:
+Now you can hit your load balancers by going to <code>localhost:8X8X</code> on your local machine, or go to <code>localhost:8501/</code> to check on the status of consul:

 ![VirutalBox Port Configuration](/img/Scaling-With-Docker-Part-2/consul-ui.png)